pierreamgabriel/practical-tarot-reading/README.md

+All rights reserved.
+I released an improved and commercial version of this app.
+You can still read the code in this repository, but you cannot use it.

 # Practical Tarot Reading

 Practical Tarot Reading uses the 22 Major Arcana to answer questions just like a traditional reading, but better.
 Our shuffling algorithm guarantees a completely random shuffling.
 In other words, it's impossible to know how the cards will be presented on the screen, and that's what makes this app so accurate.